2022 Spring Grants Awarded

 $783 awarded

-The main objective is to give students text at their instructional level to assist with decoding and comprehension lessons taught in the classroom.
+The main objective is to give students text at their instructional level to assist with decoding and comprehension of lessons taught in the classroom.
 It is challenging to find books that our students can read and are of interest to them.
 Too often, books on their individual reading levels are not engaging to our students.
 The High Noon book sets provide them with both fiction and non-fiction stories that they can read and are interested in reading.
-Our objective is to use these books to supplement the classroom instruction and to encourage our students to read, while at the same time, develop confidence in their reading skills.
+Our objective is to use these books to supplement classroom instruction and to encourage our students to read while at the same time developing confidence in their reading skills.

 Carnevale Masks